 There is no better educational training for either of these job categories than earning a degree in CS.

 Computing and information technology careers are all over other similar projections and lists.
-Here are two more examples:
+Here is another example:

 Our recent graduates have gone on to a wide range of diverse and attractive positions, including the following: